Haddington, East Lothian: Historic core

 The town centre largely retains its historic street plan with Court Street, High Street, Market Street and Hardgate defining the edges of the original open triangular medieval market place, divided by a central island of buildings developed from the 16th century onwards on the site of market stalls.
 To the north and south the medieval rigg pattern of burgage plots can still be observed with narrow buildings fronting the main streets and long plots behind stretching back, originally to the line of the old town walls, accessed by small closes and pends.
 The historic importance of the town's relatively unaltered medieval plan and significant survival of historic buildings was recognised as early as the 1950s, with Haddington subject to an Improvement Scheme, Scotland's earliest, which saw many period properties rehabilitated by the Town Council (under the leadership of Frank Tindall as Director of Planning) and a pioneering town colour scheme developed, resulting in the distinctive and colourful townscape seen today.

 Some comprehensive redevelopment did occur, chiefly around Newton Port and Hardgate to allow for widening of these narrow streets to improve motor traffic flow.
 This included the demolition of Bothwell Castle and its dovecote in 1955, the land now forming part of Hardgate Park.
 Today the whole town centre is a conservation area with a high proportion of listed buildings, some dating back to the C16th, and the redevelopment and infill schemes undertaken since the 1950s have largely been in a sympathetic vernacular style which has maintained the town's historic character.

 Notable landmarks

-The town boasts a number of notable buildings but unfortunately the Abbey of St Mary and 16th Century town deffences have left little to see on the ground.
-They are, however being actively researched by Haddington's History Society.
+The town has a number of notable buildings but the Abbey of St Mary and 16th Century town defences have left little to see on the ground.
+They are being researched by Haddington's History Society.
 St Martin's Kirk also remains one of the towns oldest and most prominent buildings.